 - Guide fee for trekking to Kabibinawan Cove: P300

-You may also rent a boat to Patungan Cove instead for P1500 (good up to 4-6 pax).
+You may also rent a boat to Patungan Cove, which is an alternative to Papaya Island.
+Rate is P1500 (good up to 4-6 pax).

 Book your trip via Biyaheros Travel and Tours